huzaifa-bilal-01/huzaifa-bilal-01/README.md

 # 💫 About Me:
-◬ Currently working as a Developer at New Web Order◬<br>👯 I’m looking to collaborate on open-source projects<br>🤝 I’m looking for help with understanding advanced web development concepts<br>🌱 I’m currently learning NOTHING<br>💬 Ask me about Next.js <br>⚡ Happy and Sad at sametime :)
+◬Currently working as a Developer at New Web Order◬<br>I’m looking to collaborate on open-source projects<br>I’m looking for help with understanding advanced web development concepts<br>I’m currently learning NOTHING<br>Ask me about Next.js <br>Happy and Sad at sametime :)

 ## 🌐 Socials: